Ironwood Meta Key Agreement and Authentication Protocol: Introduction

 \section{Introduction}

-Group theoretic cryptography is a relatively new discipline and overviews can be found in the two recent monographs \cite{GMS}, \cite{MU2}.
-A number of group theoretic key agreement protocols have been introduced in the last two decades, including \cite{AAG} and \cite{KLCHKP}, but attacks on the conjugacy search problem such as those appearing in \cite{GKTTV}, \cite{G}, \cite{HS} suggest that these types of schemes may not be practical over braid groups in low resource environments.
-To overcome these deficiencies, in this paper, we introduce the notion of a meta key agreement and authentication protocol (MKAAP) (see \S \ref{MKAAP}) which has many of the properties of a public key method but relies on the clever distribution of certain private keys.
+Group theoretic cryptography is a relatively new discipline that seeks to bring the core algorithmically difficult problems in combinatorial group theory into the cryptographic landscape.
+Overviews can be found in the two recent monographs \cite{GMS}, \cite{MU2}.
+Among the first generation of group theoretic based key agreement protocols to be introduced, including \cite{AAG} and \cite{KLCHKP}, were those based of the conjugacy search problem.
+The attacks on the conjugacy search problem, such as those appearing in \cite{GKTTV}, \cite{G}, \cite{HS} suggest that these types of schemes may not be practical over braid groups in low-resource environments.
+To overcome these concerns, we introduce the notion of a \emph{Meta Key Agreement and Authentication Protocol} (MKAAP) (\S \ref{MKAAP}).
+This protocol has many of the properties and advantages of a public-key method and requires very limited distribution of certain private keys.

-Starting with a quantum-resistant one-way function based in braid group theory we've constructed an MKAAP which we present in this paper.
-This MKAAP is very robust and is immune from all known attacks introduced in group theoretic cryptography and delivers linear time performance on low footprint processors.
+In this paper we present an MKAAP based on a conjectured quantum-resistant one-way function based in braid group theory.
+To date, this MKAAP is immune to all known attacks introduced in group theoretic cryptography and delivers linear time performance on low-footprint processors.
+As the IoT becomes ubiquitous the need to secure low-footprint processors can be achieved using group theoretic cryptography via the MKAAP introduced below.